Seq2seq (Sequence to Sequence) Model with PyTorch

 Step 3) Training the Model

-The training process in Seq2seq models is starts with converting each pair of sentences into Tensors from their Lang index.
-Our sequence to sequence model will use SGD as the optimizer and NLLLoss function to calculate the losses.
+The training process in Seq2seq models starts with converting each pair of sentences into Tensors from their Lang index.
+Our sequence to sequence model will use SGD as the optimizer and the NLLLoss function to calculate the losses.
 The training process begins with feeding the pair of a sentence to the model to predict the correct output.
 At each step, the output from the model will be calculated with the true words to find the losses and update the parameters.
-So because you will use 75000 iterations, our sequence to sequence model will generate random 75000 pairs from our dataset.
+So because you will use 75000 iterations, our sequence to sequence model will generate 75000 random pairs from our dataset.

 teacher_forcing_ratio = 0.5